 “Why should I care about refactoring?”, Kate asked.

-“And why should I care about cleaner code?”
+“And why should I care about habitable code?”

-“We go faster when the code is clean.”
+“We go faster when the code is habitable.”

 “And faster is good because?”
 Kate said.